xircleag/layer-patch/README.md

 * `remove` by `index` removes the value at the specified array index.
 * `remove` by `index` with a `value` or `id` as part of the operation will only remove the specified index from the array if the value at that index matches the value from the operation.

-NOTE: Support for `index` and array manipulation is not expected to be implemented in the first version of our server.
+> Support for `index` and array manipulation is not yet implemented in any frameworks

 ## Details